octo-technology/OpenTezos/docs/private/using-blockchain.md

   get balance for alice
 ```

-> The secret keys used here are unencrypted, which is unsafe in general but used to for simplicity of the examples.
+> The secret keys used here are unencrypted.
+This is unsafe in general but useful for the simplicity of the examples.
 Consider not using them if you care about privacy (even in a private blockchain without real money).
 > In order to encrypt bakers and genesis secret keys, you can provide an `--encrypted` flag to `fetch-binaries.sh` and `start-baker.sh` scripts.

 ### Generate new account